bacionejs/byte-armada/README.md

 ---

-## 🔫 Lasers and Combat

-The laser visual is decoupled from the internal logic.

-> The internal logic says: *find the closest target in range and affect it*.
-> And as an aside, show a line between the two.

----

 ## 🥊 1v1

 I wanted the option to have 1v1 and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.